← Back

 Typical Web Application Setup

-• Web Server running an API
+• Web servers running the API

 • Database